What is Central Phuket?

-Central Festival Phuket is one of the two mega malls on the island (the other one being Jungceylon) and is a great stop for a rainy day.
-It had a bit of a slow start but soon gained a huge success it opened a wing across the street.
+Central Phuket (Central Festival Phuket) is one of the 2 mega malls on the island (the other one being Jungceylon) and is a great stop for a rainy day.
+It had a bit of a slow start but soon gained such a huge success it opened a wing across the street.
 In 2018, Central will also open another new massive wing on the other side of the road where the famous Thai Naan Restaurant used to be.
 Update in Floresta will be added after the opening.